mawahballah/Wordnet-Verbnet-Framenet-Propbank-To-Datum-Universe/README.md

 ### Installing

-Open the Command prompt and change directory to the folder called “wordnet-datum” Then type:
+Open the Command prompt and change directory to the current folder Then type the following commands in turn:
 ```
+python wordnet.py
+python wordnet-hyponyms.py
+python wordnet-topicdomains.py
+python wordnet-addinglemmas.py
+python wordnet-addinghas.py
+python wordnet-addingSister.py
+python verbnet.py
+python framenet.py
+python framenet-addingframerelations.py
+python framenet-frameelements.py
+python framenet-semantictype.py
+python framenet-semtypesFELU.py
-python wordnetgenerator.py
+python propbank.py
 ```

 This will generate a datum universe in a file called:

 ```
-wordnet.datum
+wordnet-verbnet-framenet-propbank.datum
 ```

 ## Testing

-Using the DUV open wordnet.datum, the file should be opened correctly and should have all data from wordnet
+Using the DUV open wordnet-verbnet-framenet-propbank.datum, the file should be opened correctly and should have all data from these lexicons

 ## Built With